expertanalytics/xal/content/services/datascience/index.md

 the detection of anomalies in the normal functioning of expensive heavy machinery, where data from sensors are used to predict maintenance operations or schedule stops in production.
-Other exampled are optimisation problems where production (and thus benefits) is maximized, or maintenance operations minimized within safety regulations.
+Other exampled are optimisation problems where production (and thus benefits) is maximized, maintenance operations minimized within safety regulations, and optimization of work schedules in terms of the allocation of manpower relative to demand.

 Our data scientists have an academic background in the natural sciences, where analysis of complex datasets and critical thinking are keys to advance knowledge and publish results in scientific journals.
-Our expertise spans from physics, to mathematics, to statistics and computer science, and we have experience in presenting difficult-to-understand concepts in an understandable language.
+Our expertise spans from physics, to mathematics, to statistics and computer science, and we have experience in presenting difficult-to-understand concepts in a comprehensible language.